hantsy/spring-r2dbc-sample/docs/database-client.md

 }
 ```

+In this example, we use `RouterFunction` instead of traditional `@RestController`.

-And custom the Jackson 2 `ObjectMapper`.
+And usually add a configuration to customize the Jackson 2 `ObjectMapper`.

 ```java
 @Configuration